 How do I maintain my notary status in Connecticut?

 Stay aware of renewal every five years by submitting an updated application and fee to the Secretary of State.
 Early submission prevents lapses.
-While continuing education isn’t required, it’s recommended to keep informed on changes in notarial laws through courses, webinars, and seminars.
+While continuing education isn’t required, it is recommended that you keep informed on changes in notarial laws through courses, webinars, and seminars.